Argentina has ratified the WIPO conventions applicable to online content and practices. However, enforcement of these conventions is weak.

 Not applicable for this jurisdiction.

-- Free Choice: the user may use, sent, receive or offer any content, unless they are forbidden by the law or by the order of a judicial authority
+- Free Choice: the user may use, send, receive or offer any content, unless they are forbidden by the law or by the order of a judicial authority

-- Transparency: the network providers shall reveal their users traffic management policies and the providers who may access their network
+- Transparency: the network providers shall reveal their users' traffic management policies and the providers who may access their network and

-Without limiting the aforementioned, Colombia does not have a specific regulation regarding intellectual property protection online and thus, the applicable law for the online content issues is the one that governs intellectual property in general as well as data privacy and the infringement of the right to intimacy and to a good name.
-In any case, the information and contents shared on the internet may not infringe the law.
+Without limiting the aforementioned, Colombia does not have a specific regulation regarding intellectual property protection online and, thus, the applicable law for online content issues is the one that governs intellectual property in general as well as data privacy and the infringement of the right to intimacy and to a good name.
+In any case, the information and contents shared on the internet may not violate the law.